elanasselstine-brze/treasure-finder-extension/README.md

 | Effort to Fix | Scale of 1-5 (1=very easy, 5=very hard) | No |
 | Has Screenshot | Whether a screenshot was captured | Auto |

-## Google Sheets Output
+## JIRA Integration

-When configured, issues are automatically added to a Google Sheet with:
+When configured, issues are automatically created in your JIRA project with:
-- Automatic spreadsheet creation ("UX Issues Tracker")
-- Formatted headers and auto-resizing columns
-- Optional screenshot storage in Google Drive
-- Real-time collaboration features
+- Professional issue structure with all captured details
+- Screenshot attachments for visual context
+- Proper categorization using JIRA issue types
+- Seamless integration with your existing workflow

 ## Privacy & Security

-- **No external tracking**: All data stays within your Google account or local browser
+- **No external tracking**: All data stays within your JIRA instance or local browser
 - **Minimal permissions**: Only requests necessary Chrome API access
+- **Secure authentication**: Uses JIRA API tokens (never stores passwords)
-- **Local backup**: Issues stored locally if Google Sheets unavailable
+- **Local backup**: Issues stored locally if JIRA unavailable
 - **User control**: Full control over data export and deletion

 ## Troubleshooting